AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 If the GraphQL endpoint returns the `404` error on publish for `POST` requests, it means the GraphQL queries are blocked at the dispatcher level and the endpoint needs to be manually enabled.

-Keep in mind that direct `POST` GraphQL queries on the publish tier for production and stage environments are blocked by default at the dispatcher level, generating a `404` response.

-The CDN might transform the `404` coming from the dispatcher into a `301`.

 This should not be the case by default, but a custom dispatcher configuration might cause this issue.
 See more under [Dispatcher - Endpoint configuration with AEM Headless](/help/headless/deployment/dispatcher.md).